-However, to make the computation of $q_{j}^{*}$ tractable, one still requires certain conditional conjugacy structure so that the integral inside the exponent can be explicitly calculated and the normalization constant of $q_{j}^{*}$ can be identified.
-To avoid overly aggressive moves that may lead to non-convergence of the algorithm, a partial step size can be introduced into the above update if $q_j^\ast$ can be recognized as a member of some parametric family, leading to the so called coordinate ascent variational inference (CAVI) algorithm~\cite{bishop2006pattern}.
+However, to make the computation of $q_{j}^{*}$ tractable, one requires certain conditional conjugacy structures so that the integral inside the exponent can be explicitly calculated and the normalization constant of $q_{j}^{*}$ can be identified.
+To avoid overly aggressive moves that may lead to non-convergence of the algorithm, it may be necessary to introduce a partial step size into the above update if $q_j^\ast$ can be recognized as a member of some parametric family~\cite{bhattacharya2023convergence}, leading to the so-called coordinate ascent variational inference (CAVI) algorithm~\cite{bishop2006pattern}.

-In this paper, we focus on a standard Bayesian setting where observed variable $X:\,=X^n = \{X_1, \cdots, X_n\}$ is composed of $n$ observations and the hidden variable $Z$ includes model parameter $\theta\in\Theta\subset\mb R^d$ and a collection of latent variables $Z^n = \{Z_1,\cdots, Z_n\}\in \m Z^n$, such that $(X_i, Z_i)_{i=1}^n$ are i.i.d.~given $\theta$.
-For simplicity, we assume the latent variables to be discrete, such as the latent class (cluster) indicators in Gaussian mixture models.
-Let $\pi_\theta$ denote the prior distribution defined on parameter space $\Theta$.
-To maintain a minimal number of blocks for maximally reducing the potential bias, we consider the following (two-block) mean-field approximation,